jt1001/ims-project/README.md

 ## Acknowledgments

-Thank you to the 22JanSoftware cohort team, my code was inspired by different individuals of the team and without them I wouldnt be able to understand alot of these concepts.
+Thank you to the 22JanSoftware cohort team, my code was inspired by different individuals of the team and without them and the trainers I wouldnt be able to understand alot of these concepts.